-With the above information, you could start looking usefully at categories such as Most Original and Innovative and Rising Star - or maybe the new category of Entertainment.
-They attract fewer entries than, say, Documentary and judges are always looking in these categories for new faces and new ideas.
+With the above information, you could start looking usefully at categories such as Most Original and Innovative, Young Onscreen Talent, - or maybe Entertainment and Drama.
+Attack the categories with fewer entries than, say, Documentary and judges are always looking in these categories for new faces and new ideas.
 There are many missed opportunities!